Trades Coverage

 Key Takeaways

 Most plumbing businesses start with general liability.
-Workers compensation, commercial auto, and tools coverage are added when you have employees, use vehicles for work, or carry valuable equipment.
-Umbrella, E&O, and pollution liability may be required by contracts or triggered by work type.
+Workers compensation, commercial auto, and tools coverage come in when you have employees, use vehicles for work, or carry valuable equipment.
+Umbrella, E&O, and pollution liability may be required by specific contracts or by the type of plumbing work you do.

-• GL and workers comp policies start around $500/year per policy at the lower end; actual quotes rise with payroll, work type, vehicles, claims history, and state
+• General liability and workers comp can start around $500/year per policy at the lower end.
+Actual quotes are higher with more payroll, riskier work types, vehicles, claims history, and state.

-• Water damage and completed operations claims are the main reasons plumber insurance is underwritten differently from generic contracting
+• Water damage and completed operations claims are the main reasons carriers underwrite plumber insurance differently from generic contracting.

-• GC contracts often require additional insured (CG 20 10 and CG 20 37), primary and noncontributory wording, and waiver of subrogation — each may need a separate endorsement
+• General contractor contracts often require additional insured endorsements (CG 20 10 and CG 20 37), primary and noncontributory wording, and waiver of subrogation, and each may need a separate endorsement.

 Which insurance coverages plumbers actually need